murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 In these situations, everyone rolls all applicable attack dice for their attack.
 After rolling, characters may expend any dice of 4 or higher to perform a **Gambit** (see below).
 Afterwards, only the **single highest remaining value** is applied as damage.

 **Example**
 Yan is wielding two daggers.
 Each dagger has a d6 attack die.
-When Yan attacks an enemy with both his daggers, he rolls 1d6 twice and applies the highest number rolled as damage.
+When Yan attacks an enemy with both his daggers, he rolls a d6 twice and applies the highest of the two as damage.

 Yokel is wielding a longsword and a shield.
 The longsword has a d8 attack die, the shield a d4.
-When Yokel attacks an enemy with his sword and a shield bash, he roll 1d8 and 1d4 and applies the highest number rolled as damage.
+When Yokel attacks an enemy with his sword and a shield bash, he rolls 1d8 and 1d4 and applies the highest number rolled as damage.

-##### Attack Dice Modifiers
+##### Attack Modifiers
-There are several modifiers that affect your attack dice:
+There are several modifiers that affect your attacks:
 - **Impaired**: If you make an attack from a position of weakness or disadvantage, your attack is *Impaired*.
 When your attack is *Impaired*, you roll only a **single d4** for this attack, regardless of the weapons you use.
 Ranged Attacks made against *Distant* enemies are always *Impaired*, and attacks made with *Reach* weapons in confined spaces may also be *Impaired*.
 - **Bonus Dice**: If a particular circumstance works in your benefit, you can get a bonus attack die on your attack.
 Usually this is *+d8*, which means you roll a d8 in addition to your normal attack dice and - as usual - keep the single highest value.
 You can also use this bonus die for a Gambit.
 Depending on the circumstances, you might get to roll a bigger die for bonus damage.
 The **Frenzy** Feat can give you a *+d12* bonus die, for example.
 - **Blast**: A Blast attack affects multiple targets close together.
 Roll the attack dice for each target separately.
 If it's unsure how many targets a Blast would affect, roll the relevant attack die to determine the number of targets.